marcsarrau/Project-Week-5-Your-Own-Project/your-project/README.md

 ## Workflow
 The workflow has been the following:
 1. Find the data.
-2. Clean data
+2. Data cleaning
-3. Plot data
+3. Plotting with Tableau
 4. See patterns
 5. Find more data on prisons to draw more meaningful insights
 6. Presentation & final conclusions